 However, as useful as it is to survey average salaries for first-year employees in graduate programs, one must also exercise a degree of caution.
 After all, a simple number on the page can conceal certain truths about the graduate experience that, once you’re in possession of them, may empower you to make a more informed choice about how to get the best return on the time, money, and effort you've invested in acquiring a competitive degree.
 So, with a view to laying bare all the relevant facts, this article will interrogate the available data to supplement what you’ve been told about graduate salaries with what they’d rather you didn’t know.

-The gender pay gap refers to the ‘the difference between women’s and men’s earnings, expressed as a percentage of men’s earnings’.
-The good news is that, as of November 2018, the gender pay gap has sunk to its lowest point in 20 years.
-The not-so-good news is that the average national gender pay gap is still 14.6 per cent, which rises to 22.4 per cent if one considers only full-time salaries.
-In effect, this means that male full-time workers earn about $27,000 more per year than female workers in every industry and occupational category.
+The gender pay gap refers to ‘the difference between women’s and men’s earnings, expressed as a percentage of men’s earnings’.
+The good news is that, as of May 2020, the gender pay gap has shrunk 0.3% since November 2018.
+The not-so-good news is that the average national gender pay gap is still 14 per cent, which rises to 20.8 per cent if one considers only full-time salaries.
+In effect, this means that male full-time workers earn about $25,679 more per year than female workers in every industry and occupational category.

-For example, the 2017 Graduate Outcomes Survey (GOS), published by Quality Indicators for Learning and Teaching (QILT), identified consistent pay gaps across various professions.
-In 2017, the mean salary for male dentistry graduates was $94,600; for females, it was $75,100.
-Male architecture graduates earned a median salary of $60,000, while their female counterparts earned $52,200.
-In law, the gender pay gap saw male graduates earn a median salary of $63,000 and female graduates earn $58,000.
+For example, the 2020 Graduate Outcomes Survey (GOS), published by Quality Indicators for Learning and Teaching (QILT), identified consistent pay gaps across various professions.
+The mean salary for male science and mathematics graduates was $60,000; for females, it was $57,500.
+Male architecture graduates earned a median salary of $61,000, while their female counterparts earned $55,000.
+In law, the gender pay gap saw male graduates earn a median salary of $65,000 and female graduates earn $58,900.

 In short, though much is being done to address the gender pay gap in Australia, it continues to exert a strong influence on the respective earnings of men and women, even at the graduate level.

-A degree in medicine is often considered to put you on a reliable path to taking home a considerable paycheck, even as a graduate—and, on the face of it, this appears to be true.
-For example, in 2017 new entrants to the medical profession had the second-highest graduate salaries in Australia (with an overall mean salary of $70,300).
+A degree in medicine is often considered a reliable path to taking home a considerable paycheck, even as a graduate—and, on the face of it, this appears to be true.
+For example, in 2020 new entrants to the medical profession had the second-highest graduate salaries in Australia (with an overall mean salary of $70,000).

 Of course, it’s not only medicine graduates who can get caught in the difference between salaries and hourly wages.
 Law graduates who routinely stay back to finish cases, engineers who clock overtime while doing site work, nurses who cover shifts: all are liable to find that, at the hourly level, their time is being ‘sold’ for much less than they realise.